Fathers, do not exasperate your children;

 instead, bring them up in the training and instruction of the Lord.

-Families are to be educational centers for children to learn about God's grace from their parents.
-From their parents, children are to learn about the salvation of God's grace which will save them from the condemnation of the law.
+Families are to be educational centers for children to learn about God's grace.
 Specifically, fathers are to be to the first ones in the family to teach the children about God's grace.

 Paul prays in Ephesians 1 that the church, the families of the church, would experience an internal awakening to see how much the Father loves them and how glorious the riches of his grace are.